ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Security considerations for JSONPath can stem from

 * attack vectors on JSONPath implementations,
-* attack vectors on how JSONPath queries are formed,
+* attack vectors on how JSONPath queries are formed, and
-* attack vectors on the data examined by JSONPath queries, and
 * the way JSONPath is used in security-relevant mechanisms.

 ## Attack Vectors on JSONPath Implementations